Berthelrob/3CNF-Subset-Sum/README.md

 # Computing-theory
-Resolution of some problems in computing theory
+Resolution of some problems in computing theory using JAVA language